Everyone has a vocation. Brendan Busse, SJ offers five steps for anyone trying to discover their own call.

 Brendan was born and raised in southern California.
 His love of narrative and social justice led him to pursue degrees in English (BA) and Theology (MA) at Loyola Marymount University.
-Before joining the Jesuits he taught high school and served as a Jesuit Volunteer in Belize before returning to LMU as the director of Community Service and Social Justice.
-Brendan recently completed an MA in Social Philosophy at Loyola, Chicago and currently teaches in the Matteo Ricci College of Seattle University.
-For the record, he hasn't shaved his face in its entirety since October of 1994.
-The precision of this date is due to the fact that facial hair was a “Senior Privilege” at his high school; welcoming the privilege, he has never looked back.
+Before joining the Jesuits he served as a Jesuit Volunteer in Belize and worked in Campus Ministry at LMU as the director of Community Service and Social Justice.
+In recent years he studied Social Philosophy (MA) at Loyola University, Chicago and taught in the Matteo Ricci College of Seattle University.
+He was ordained a priest in 2017.

 More Than Spanish: 7 Things a VP Candidate Might Learn From a Year of Service Abroad